 No Need to Go to the Mainland for Mayan Ruins

 So there you have it.
 Cozumel may be a small island, but it’s an important link in the chain of Mayan history in the Yucatan, and Mexico as a whole.

 If you’re a real ancient history buff, you may want to take some longer day trips and explore nearby Mayan ruins in the region, such as those in Tulum, Coba, Ek Balam, and of course Chichen Itza.

-But Don’t Neglect the Travel Insurance
+Don’t Neglect the Travel Insurance in Mexico

 Cozumel is a really safe vacation destination, but common mishaps sometimes trip people up.

 Read all about the most common “hazards” we see in this related post about staying out of harm’s way in Cozumel.